PushpMicrosoft123/NUI/README.md

 # NUI html compare tool
 is a highly customizable html compare tool.
-Feature include:
+Features include:

 Comparison of two html fragements and returns the comparison result in html form.